Darien Graham-Smith

-He is also notable for his involvement in independent theatre: achievements include co-writing The Cat Must Die, which The Times named critics' choice at the 2002 Edinburgh Fringe Festival, and directing the South London Theatre's 2005 production of A Doll's House by Henrik Ibsen.
+Academically he is best known for his research into the works and ideas of Lewis Carroll in the context of the broader Victorian intellectual tradition.
+His Ph.D. thesis Contextualising Carroll was published by the University of Wales.
+He is also notable for his involvement in independent theatre: Achievements include co-writing The Cat Must Die, which The Times named critics' choice at the 2002 Edinburgh Fringe Festival, and directing the South London Theatre's 2005 production of A Doll's House by Henrik Ibsen.